CNES/opensand/opensand-network/opensand_cli/ip/README.md

 ## Pre-requisite

-As with OpenSAND CLI, 'iproute2' and 'make' packages are required.
+'iproute2' and 'make' packages are required.
 You can install them from your command line terminal by issuing
 ```bash
 apt-get install iproute2 make
 ```

 ## Goal of this configuration

 This configuration allows to deploy OpenSAND with an IP configuration.
 No VLAN are present in this configuration, and no QoS can be done in this case.
+Ethernet frames on OpenSAND are default IPv4 frames (Ethertype = 0x0800).

 ## Example configuration